HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Experiment and Finding

+\textbf{Community detection} identifies node groups with dense internal connections.
+In LLM supply chains, it reveals aligned subgraphs reflecting reuse patterns and task-specific assets.
+We apply the Louvain method~\cite{de2011generalized}, a greedy algorithm that maximizes modularity to find densely connected communities.
+Higher modularity indicates stronger intra-community connectivity.

-Table~\ref{tab:communities} summarizes the top-10 communities detected using the Louvain method.
-Our analysis reveals an exceptionally modular structure, with each of the top communities achieving a high modularity score of 0.96, indicative of strong intra-community connectivity.
-Collectively, these communities span a wide range of functional domains, underscoring the presence of well-defined, task-aligned clusters within the ecosystem.
-We made two interesting observations. (i) The largest community consists of 9,390 nodes and attains a modularity score of 0.96, indicating an extremely cohesive internal structure.
-It revolves around base models like OLMoE and CausalLM, and general-purpose datasets like prompt-perfect.
-This suggests a densely connected cluster facilitating widespread reuse and fine-tuning. (ii) Several other communities reflect clear task-based segmentation.
-For instance, Community 3 (7,388 nodes, modularity 0.96) focuses on benchmarking, with models like Wanxiang and datasets like marco-o1.
-Similarly, ID 5 (4,554 nodes, modularity 0.96) centers on instruction-tuning, connecting models like MedLlama-3-8B with curated datasets like dpo-mix.
+Table~\ref{tab:communities} summarizes the top-10 communities. (i) We find that each of the top-10 communities achieve a high modularity score of 0.96, indicating strong intra-community connectivity.
+Collectively, these communities span a wide range of functional domains, underscoring the presence of well-defined, task-aligned clusters within the ecosystem. (ii) The largest community consists of 9,390 nodes and attains a modularity score of 0.96, indicating an extremely cohesive internal structure.
+It revolves around base models like \textit{OLMoE} and \textit{CausalLM}, and general-purpose datasets like \textit{prompt-perfect}.
+This suggests a densely connected cluster facilitating widespread reuse and fine-tuning. (iii) Several other communities reflect clear task-based segmentation.
+For instance, community 2 (7,388 nodes) focuses on solving mathematical problems, with models like \textit{qwen2.5\_math} and datasets like \textit{Marco-o1}.
+Similarly, community 6 (4,554 nodes) centers on instruction-tuning, with model \textit{MedLlama-3-8B} and dataset \textit{dpo-mix}.

-\textbf{Finding \#2:} \textit{The LLM supply chain graph features a dominant core (61.8\% of nodes), while high modularity (0.96) reveals task-aligned, semantically coherent communities amid a fragmented periphery.}
+\textbf{Finding \#2:} \textit{The LLM supply chain graph features a dominant core (61.4\% of nodes), while high modularity (0.96) reveals task-aligned, semantically coherent communities amid a fragmented periphery.}